mwaldtha/go/README.md

     go build

-To run the testsfrom the "src/github.com/mwaldtha/pwdsrv" directory:
+To run the tests from the "src/github.com/mwaldtha/pwdsrv" directory:

     go test